openzfs/zfs-buildbot/README.md

   and finally running a standard battery of tests.
 Due to the time involved in running the entire suite of tests only the last commit in the pull request will be tested.

+* PERF: These builders are responsible for running performance regression tests for a change.
+These builders are not used by default and are only used when `perf` is provided as an option to `Requires-builders` in a commit message.

 Reliable test results are obtained by using ec2 latent builders.
 This is important because when testing kernel modules it is not uncommon for a flaw in